Worse for the wear: Comparing a typical hydraulic oil to certified clean hydraulic oil

 In contrast, the parts lubricated by the Chevron Rando® HD ISOCLEAN® Certified hydraulic oil looked near new after 150 hours.
 The contrast was quite dramatic.
-See for yourself in our webinar, The Ultimate Guide to Oil Contamination.

 What makes particle contamination especially insidious is that the particles that pose the most risk are those that cannot be seen with the naked eye.
 In today’s precision equipment with extremely tight clearances, particles as small as one to 10 microns (millionths of a meter) can cause severe, performance-impairing damage.
 You can minimize the risk of damage by knowing and adhering to the equipment and component manufacturer’s specifications for oil cleanliness.
 Using an oil certified to the ISO cleanliness code for your application is the right place to start.